BartlettJE/RM1_Resources/docs/05-Writing-07-Results1.md

 In the context of correlations, it is normally useful to provide the mean and standard deviation (or median and interquartile range) of your variables.
 This helps to see how your participants responded to the variables and you could compare how your sample compared to the norms of the scale once you get to the discussion if this is something worth talking about.

 **APA formatting**
-There are a few guiding principles here which the APA style website coveres in a [short numbers and statistics guide](https://apastyle.apa.org/instructional-aids/numbers-statistics-guide.pdf).
+There are a few guiding principles here which the APA style website covers in a [short numbers and statistics guide](https://apastyle.apa.org/instructional-aids/numbers-statistics-guide.pdf).

 Means and standard deviations are typically reported to two decimal places.
 If the number can be larger than 1, then you would include a leading zero (e.g., 0.34). but numbers than cannot be larger than 1 exclude a leading zero (e.g., .34).
-Use the symbol or abbreviation for statistics a mathematical operator (e.g, *M* = 6.82, *SD* = 1.25), where the symbol is in italics.
+Use the symbol or abbreviation for statistics if there is a mathematical operator (e.g, *M* = 6.82, *SD* = 1.25), where the symbol is in italics.
 However, if you use the term in the main text, then you write it in full rather than the symbol (e.g., "the mean help-seeking rating was 6.82 (*SD* = 1.25)").

 You can include tables to help report descriptive statistics when there is a lot of information to present and you want to show the values for many variables.
 For this course and assignment, you almost certainly do not need a table as there is not enough information to present when you only have two variables.